Grant Application Research

 Visit the Center for Comparative Medicine and Surgery or email Jonathan A. Cohen for more information.

 The Clinical Research Unit (CRU) is the hub for conducting clinical and translational research at the Icahn School of Medicine at Mount Sinai.
-There are more than 100 protocols being performed from a wide variety of specialties and subspecialties involving research participants of all ages.
-The staff includes nurse practitioners who can perform physical examinations, monitor participants, and perform infusions, and medical assistants who perform phlebotomy, electrocardiograms and process samples.
-The reception area, located on the ground floor of the Annenberg Building (adjacent to the elevator bank), includes exam rooms for brief visits and minor procedures.
-The Ross Park CRU Annex is equipped with rooms for day-long procedures and interventions such as infusions and PK sampling.
-Resources are available for specimen processing as well.
+There are more than 100 active research studies utilizing CRU resources, spanning a wide variety of specialties and subspecialties that involve research participants of all ages.
+The staff includes nurse practitioners who are able to complete physical examinations, monitor research participants, and administer investigational drug infusions.
+The medical assistant is proficient in phlebotomy, ECG acquisition, and specimen processing.
+The reception area, located on the first floor of the Annenberg Building (adjacent to the elevator bank), includes exam rooms for brief visits and minor procedures.
+The Ross Park CRU Annex is equipped with rooms for day-long procedures and interventions such as study drug infusions, serial PK sampling, and lumbar punctures.
 The CRU is open Monday - Friday from 8:00 AM - 5:30 PM.
-Walk-in phlebotomy services are available weekdays 9:00 AM to 4:30 PM.
+Walk-in phlebotomy services are available weekdays, 9:00 AM to 4:30 PM.

 Visit the Clinical Research Unit or email Kaitlyn Ennis for more information.